i-copter/Mav2Spektrum/README.md

 Change Serial1 to Serial for USB connectivity instead of hardware serial port... useful for interfaces with USB such as the RaspberryPi flight controllers (Navio+, Navio2, Erie, etc...)

-##Known Issues / TODO:
+Known Issues / TODO:

-1. Fix gps time -- currently mavlink return a 64bit value...
+1. Fix gps time -- currently mavlink return a 64bit value
-2. Update GPS coordinates -- TODO
+2. update GPS coordinates -- TODO